 What is the difference between the Master of Supply Chain Analytics (MSCA) and Master of Supply Chain Management (MSCM) programs?

 The main differences between the two programs are that MSCA is an on-site program (on the Rutgers- New Brunswick campus), while MSCM is 100% online.
 In terms of course offerings, both programs cover some fundamental supply chain courses.
 However, MSCA puts more emphasis on using data analytics to support supply chain decision making, while MSCM focuses more on supply chain functions and the strategic role played by supply chain managers.

 Can the program be completed online?

 No, there are options to take a few online courses when necessary, but most courses in this program are offered onsite at Rutgers-New Brunswick (Livingston campus).
 Selected courses are also available at Rutgers-Newark campus.

 How many total credits will be needed to graduate?

-This program has 36 credits in total, including 10 required courses and 2 electives.
-However, subject to approval by the program director, students can be granted a waiver of selected program courses totaling up to 6 credits, for the following: (1) prior comparable course work (e.g., from graduate programs in other AACSB credited universities), (2) at least five years of relevant work experience or professional certification in relevant supply chain functional areas, or (3) transferred credits of equivalent graduate courses from other graduate programs in RBS or other Rutgers units.
+This program requires 33 credits in total.
+Subject to approval by the program director, students may be granted a waiver of a selected course up to 3 credits, for the following: (1) prior comparable course work at the graduate level (preferably from AACSB-accredited schools), (2) at least three years of work experience in a relevant area, or (3) professional certification in a relevant area.
+For credit transfers, please contact us.

 What is the BS/MS MSCA dual degree program?
 Am I eligible to apply?